-The Pediatric Stress and Anxiety Disorders Clinic (PSADC) specializes in early identification, comprehensive evaluation, and evidence-based treatment of anxiety disorders in diverse youth from age 18 months through older adolescents.
-The PSADC has a multidisciplinary team that includes Sucheta Connolly, MD (Director); David Simpson, PhD., LCSW (Clinician and Clinic and Research Coordinator); Liza Suarez, PhD (Clinician and Research Director); program assistant Darnetta Byndum; and trainees in child psychiatry, psychology, social work, and medical students.
+The Pediatric Stress and Anxiety Disorders Clinic (PSADC) specializes in early identification, comprehensive evaluation, and evidence-based treatment of anxiety disorders in diverse youth from age 4 years through older adolescents.
+The PSADC has a multidisciplinary team that includes Liza Suarez, PhD (Clinic Director and Clinician), Kelley Volpe, M.D.
+(Medical Director and Clinician), Lauren Cox, LCSW (Research Coordinator and Clinician); and multidisciplinary trainees including child psychiatry fellows, psychology interns and externs, social work interns, and medical students.
 The PSADC team strives to work with families to create and individualized treatment program tailored to each patient and their symptoms.
-Individualized treatment programming may include cognitive behavioral therapy, parent guidance, family therapy, interventions at school, and medication management.
+Individualized treatment programming may include cognitive behavioral therapy, parent guidance, family therapy, coordination with schools for school-based interventions, and medication management.
 Treatment provided is on an outpatient basis.